Key Takeaways

 Is having a favorite person the same as codependency?

-While similar, BPD favorite person dynamics involve more extreme emotional fluctuations and fears of abandonment compared to typical codependency.
+While similar, BPD favorite person patterns involve more extreme emotional fluctuations and fears of abandonment compared to typical codependency.

 The intensity, rapid shifts between idealization and devaluation, and the specific BPD symptoms distinguish this pattern.
 Both benefit from therapy focused on boundaries and emotional independence.